droneTelloUser/droneTelloUser/README.md

-- 👋 Hi, I’m @droneTelloUser
+- 👋 Hi, I’m a coding High School student.
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning HTML, CSS, JAVA, PYTHON
+- 🌱 I’m currently learning HTML, CSS, JAVA, PYTHON.
-- 💞️ I’m looking to collaborate on projects with classmates
+- 💞️ I’m looking to collaborate on projects with classmates.
-- 📫 How to reach me: just dont
+- 📫 How to reach me: davisc729@carlsbadusd.net

 <!---
 droneTelloUser/droneTelloUser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.